 Since velocities are computed on the grid faces, the momentum equations are not located on a computational cell, but rather on a computational face.
-The discrete equations are built based on a semi-implicit scheme in which only the acceleration, barotropic pressure gradient and bottom friction terms contain variables for which the equation is solved.
-Other terms of the momentum equation are still computed based on the -method, but their contribution is smaller and so they are considered explicit forcing function terms and moved to the right-hand side of the linearized system.
+The discrete equations are built based on a

 Acceleration

 Acceleration terms are discretized using a semi-Lagrangian approach.
 The Lagrangian form of the advection terms in the momentum equation is computed as: